Is Overtraining a Myth? (Real Life Examples)

 Overreaching vs Overtraining

-Overtraining is more severe, caused by excessive exercise, in regards to intensity and duration.
+Overtraining is more severe, caused by excessive exercise, in terms of intensity and duration.
 Full recovery from overtraining can take several weeks or months.

 Here are some common symptoms of overtraining:

-- Depression.
-High levels of cortisol in the blood stream means less testosterone and serotonin production.
+• Depression.
+High levels of cortisol in the blood stream mean less testosterone and serotonin production.
 Testosterone, the male anabolic hormone, greatly impacts well-being.
-Serotonin also is a neutotransmitter present in the brain, responsible for feelings of happiness.
+Serotonin is also a neutotransmitter present in the brain, responsible for feelings of happiness.

 Are Bodybuilders at Risk of Overtraining?